Skip to main content

 What it is

+Essentially, when we say design research, we mean the process of thoughtful exploration and learning with people to inform decisions.
 Design research explores possibilities, tests assumptions, and reduces risk by actively and systematically engaging with the world.
 It includes qualitative and quantitative methods, investigating tools and systems, and interacting with members of the public.

 A team activity

 Because a collaborative approach increases the team’s overall empathy and efficiency, research is best done as a team activity.
-See our 18F blog on the impact of whole team collaboration on user research.
+See our 18F blog on the impact of whole team collaboration on design research.
 This means the entire team, including your agency partners, shares responsibility for:

 • Research design — Formulating a research plan, including research questions and interview guides